NETWAYS/jenkins-training/Beispiel/07_plugins.md

 ****

 * Navigate to the Plugin Manager
-* Search for and install the 'Cobertura' Plugin
+* Search for and install the 'Cobertura' and 'Violations' plugins
+* Restart Jenkins

 !SLIDE supplemental solutions
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Proposed Solution

 ****

-## Install the 'Cobertura' Plugin
+## Install the 'Cobertura' and 'Violations' plugins

 ****